2026 FIFA World Cup qualification: Tiebreakers

-In the round-robin and tournament formats, the tiebreaker criteria are as follows (Regulations Article 11.5):
+In the round-robin and tournament formats, the tiebreaker criteria were as follows (Regulations Article 11.5):

-Should two or more teams still have equal rank after criteria 1–3 are applied, then the following criteria are used:
+Should two or more teams still have equal rank after criteria 1–3 were applied, then the following criteria were used:

-If the tournament is being held in a single host nation or in neutral territory, then criterion 7 will not be applied (Regulations Article 11.6).
+If the tournament were held in a single host nation or in neutral territory, then criterion 7 would not be applied (Regulations Article 11.6).

-In the home-and-away knockout format, the team scoring more goals on aggregate wins the tie and advances.
-If the aggregate score is level, then 30 minutes of extra time will be played.
-If the score is still level at the end of extra time, the away goals rule will not be applied and the winners will be decided by a penalty shoot-out (Regulations Article 11.9).
+In the home-and-away knockout format, the team scoring more goals on aggregate won the tie and advanced.
+If the aggregate score were level, then 30 minutes of extra time would be played.
+If the score were still level at the end of extra time, the away goals rule would not be applied and the winners would be decided by a penalty shoot-out (Regulations Article 11.9).
 In the single-leg knockout format, the team scoring more goals in a single match wins and advances.
-If the teams are tied after regulation, then extra time will be played, followed by a penalty shoot-out if the score is still level (Regulations Article 11.10).
+If the teams were tied after regulation, then extra time was played, followed by a penalty shoot-out if the score was still level (Regulations Article 11.10).

 Confederation qualification

 AFC

 On 1 August 2022, the Asian Football Confederation Executive Committee approved the qualification format for Asia's road to the 2026 World Cup, as well as the 2027 AFC Asian Cup, in preparation for the eight direct spots and the single intercontinental play-off slot allocated to the AFC by FIFA following the expansion of the FIFA World Cup to 48 teams.
 The draw for the first round was held on 27 July 2023 at the AFC House in Kuala Lumpur, Malaysia.
 The draw for the second round took place two hours later.

-The qualification structure is as follows:
+The qualification structure was as follows: